There's another blog over on the

 the trash.
 No excuse.

-But then I purchased a book touted as a
+But then I purchased a traditionally-published

 Let me be clear: There is absolutely no excuse--none